-- Take professional photos.
+- Use professional photos.

-Professional photography amplifies the power of your staging efforts.
+The right real estate agent will take professional photos for you to amplify the power of your staging efforts.
 Even just the right camera angle and lighting can make a huge difference in quality.
 (Food for thought: house hunters look at listings with only one amateur photo for just 1.2 seconds.)
 Make a great first impression online—where 97% of buyers begin their home search—and you can sell your home for more money and up to 32% faster.

 - Set the right price.